How to Design Wellness Programs That Are Successful in 2023

 - Consider time of day and duration of activity.
 Match the targeted audience with the time of day and duration of activity.
 Many people, if given a choice of any benefit, will choose more time with family.
 Therefore, before and after work are generally bad times.

 - Make it easy.
-Programs offered onsite increase participation.
+Design your wellness program to be onsite to increase participation.

 - Make it convenient.
 Offer programs at breaks, lunch, or online.